 N. Niemi and M. Oskin will each devote two months to completion and testing of the GVMD and vertical motion map utility.
 Niemi and Oskin are both geologists experienced with Arc/Info GIS and familiar with object-oriented programming languages and database-driven web applications.
 Niemi has been programming in ArcGIS for the past year full time as academic staff at the Massachusetts Institute of Technology.
 Population of the GVMD with available geologic data will take advantage of the variety of experience and resources available at the Institute for Crustal Studies at the University of California, Santa Barbara.
 C. Sorlien will aid in planning of the database structure and entry of marine geologic subsidence and uplift data from onshore and offshore basins.
 Oskin will devote one additional month to entry of onshore tectonic geomorphology and thermochronology uplift data.

-Burbank/Liu University of Southern California 075639-C LPP02 Resolution and Stability Analysis of Finite Fault Inversions 02/01/02-01/31/07 \$20,000
+Burbank/Sorlien University of Southern California 075639-K Building the SCEC 3D Community Fault Model: Santa Barbara Channel and Santa Monica Bay 02/01/02-01/31/07 \$30,000